-When an event occurs, the DVR will display the camera associated with the event and the icon $\bigcirc$ displays on screen if Event Monitoring On is selected in the Display setup screen (Main Monitor tab).
+When an event occurs, the DVR will display the camera associated with the event and the icon \mathbb{Q} displays on screen if Event Monitoring On is selected in the Display setup screen (Main Monitor tab).

 How the cameras are displayed depends on the number of cameras associated with the event.
 If one camera is associated with the event, the DVR will display the camera full screen.
 If two to four cameras are associated with the event, the DVR will display the cameras on a 2x2 screen.
+If five to nine cameras are associated with the event, the DVR will display the cameras on a 1+5, 1+7 or 3x3 screen.
+If 10 or more cameras are associated with the event, the DVR will display the cameras on a 4x4 screen.